Infidelity is a major life trauma

 End the affair.
-You can’t heal from an affair while your partner is actively in an affair.
+You can’t heal from an affair if your partner is still actively in an affair.
 It’s just not possible.

 Express your feelings.
 The injured partner must have the freedom to fully express their feelings and get answers to their questions.